|Minimum Total Hours||40|

 - International applicants from non-English-speaking countries must also have a TOEFL score of 550 or higher on the written version, a minimum score of 213 on the computer-based test or a 79 on the internet-based test

-- Two years of significant full-time work experience preferred, but not required prior to enrollment.
+- Two (2) years of full-time work experience preferred, but not required prior to enrollment.

 - A resume